coachgeek/codelou/README.md

 ```
 This is a generic community resource guide, created as a project for Code Louisville front end web development.

+Planned enhancements include connection to a back end database to populate resources, and a contact form.

 ```